tobjec/CGR-MPNN-3D/README.md

 #### Target Metric

-The target for this metric was an MSE of **12.3 kcal/mol**, which was determined based on the benchmark reference model without using the 3D descriptors.
+The target for this metric was an testing RMSE of **11.18 kcal/mol**, which was determined based on the benchmark reference model without using the 3D descriptors.

 #### Achieved Metric

-The achieved MAE after training for the 3D-enhanced model was **8.6 kcal/mol**, surpassing the target value.
+The achieved testing RMSE for the 3D-enhanced model was **7.42 kcal/mol**, surpassing the target value.

 ## Work Breakdown and Time Tracking